marcpages2020/GenesisEngine/README.md

  the same and if an object is selected it will be automatically applied to it.

 ### Game Objects Inspector actions
  - Transform: Translate, Rotate and Scale the object.
+There is a scale multiplier which lest ypu scale the Object in all teh axis at    the same time.
  - Mesh: Toggle the view of the vertex and face normals.
+ - Material:
- - Material: Toggle the checkers image.
+     - Toggle the checkers image.
+     - Remove the current texture.

 ### Actions in tabs:
  - Windows: Enable the engine windows.
  - Edit:
    - Configuration: Change the engine settings and view graphs about the performance.

  - Game Object: There are six primitives available to be created at any time.
 These are: Cube, Plane, Cylinder, Sphere, Cone and Pyramid.
+These are duplicated, the firsts are generated automatically and have no texture coordinates and the ones marked with FBX will be loaded from FBX files and will have texture coordinates.

  - About: Get the pages where the project is held in GitHub and get more information about the engine.